Shopify/web-configs/Best practices/GraphQL/Testing.md

 const data = fillGraphQL(someQuery, {partial: 'data'});
 ```

-This model for filling in data allows you to specify only a subset of data that is relevant for the case under test.
-This allows more information to be added to the query without having to update every test relying on that query, focuses the reader on the information that is relevant for the case under test, and enables more tailored data for each test.
+This model for filling in data lets you specify only a subset of data that is relevant for the case under test.
+This lets more other developers add fields to the query without updating every test, focuses the reader on the information that is relevant for the case being tested, and enables more tailored data for each test.
 It illustrates our preference for [isolation over integration](../../Principles/4%20-%20Isolation%20over%20integration), and for [tests working well in isolation](../Testing#tests-should-work-and-be-useful-in-isolation).

 There are a few things you should keep in mind when using this kind of data factory:

-* Only fill the smallest subset of data you actually need for the case under test.
+* Only fill the smallest subset of data you actually need for the case being tested.

 * Do not share a fixture directly between tests.
-It encourages the exact same anti-pattern as fixture files: encoding all cases needed by every test sharing the fixture.
-Where you need some shared subset, use a function that calls `fillGraphQL`:
+It encourages the exact same anti-pattern as fixture files: merging everything needed by every test into one object.
+Where you need a common set of data between fixtures, use a function that calls `fillGraphQL`:

   ```ts
   // When importing a GraphQL file, Sewing Kit will automatically